-T1.2.7 Optional.
-Please provide any additional information you feel is important to understand the availability of Inpatient treatment within your country.
+T1.2.5 Optional.
+Please provide any additional information you feel is important to understand the availability and provision of Inpatient treatment within your country.
 (Suggested title: Further aspects of inpatient drug treatment provision.)

-Table III.
-Network of inpatient treatment facilities (total number of units)
+Table II.
+Network of inpatient treatment facilities (total number of units and clients)

-Total number of units National Definition (Characteristics/Types of centre included within your country) Hospital-based residential drug treatment na Residential drug treatment (non- hospital based) 35 Residential treatment centres are facilities which combined collective housing and treatment.
+Total number of units National Definition (Characteristics/Types of centre included within your country Total number of clients Hospital-based residential drug treatment na na Residential drug treatment (non-hospital based) 35 Individuals housed in residential treatment centres Residential treatment centres are facilities which combined collective housing and treatment.
 It carries out the same missions and services as in an outpatient setting.
 It offers support for customised treatment.
 It is aimed at individuals, including those on OST, who need a structured framework together with temporary distancing, a break from their usual environment.
 It offers a variety of approaches: medical and psychological treatment, support, socialisation (activities and community life, but with a different approach to the therapeutic community), and socioprofessional reintegration.
+1,400

-Therapeutic communities 8 Therapeutic communities are housing facilities which target users dependent on one or more psychoactive substances, aiming for a goal of abstinence, with the specific feature of placing the group at the heart of the therapeutic and social integration project.
-Prisons Other inpatient units 68 Housing in therapeutic apartments allows individuals followed up in the context of medical, psychosocial and educational care (outpatient follow-up) to regain their autonomy and re-establish their social relationships (e.g., by sharing daily tasks in the apartment) and professional relationships (searching for training, employment, etc.).
+Therapeutic communities 8 Individuals housed in experimental therapeutic communities Therapeutic communities are housing facilities which target users dependent on one or more psychoactive substances, aiming for a goal of abstinence, with the specific feature of placing the group at the heart of the therapeutic and social integration project.
+500 Prisons Other inpatient units 68 Individuals housed in residential therapeutic apartments Housing in therapeutic apartments allows individuals followed up in the context of medical, psychosocial and educational care (outpatient follow-up) to regain their autonomy and re-establish their social relationships (e.g., by sharing daily tasks in the apartment) and professional relationships (searching for training, employment, etc.).
 This type of housing aims to prolong and reinforce the therapeutic action undertaken.
 It particularly aims at individuals receiving major treatment (OST, HCV, HIV).
-Other inpatient units 8 Short stays, in emergency or transitional facilities, are intended for counselling over short periods (less than three months), during which the user's health and social situation is assessed and medical, psychosocial and educational care proposed.
+800 - 1,000 Other inpatient units 8 Individuals housed in emergency or transitional facilities Short stays, in emergency or transitional facilities, are intended for counselling over short periods (less than three months), during which the user's health and social situation is assessed and medical, psychosocial and educational care proposed.
 This should enable a break and/or transition period (initiation of OST, awaiting withdrawal, newly released inmates, etc.) which is conducive to initiating a treatment process.
 Short-stay housing may be collective (such as in a residence) or individual (hotel stays).

-na: not available Source: Standard Table 24
+400 na: not available

+Source: Standard table 24